discretize/discretize-guides/builds/engineer/power-holosmith/index.md

 - The weapon they are holding, Sword+Shield vs Hammer.
 - The Grandmaster Holosmith Trait they use, Enhanced Capacity Storage Unit (ECSU) vs Photonic Blasting Module (PBM).

-This guide will focus mainly on the Sword ECSU variant.

 <Divider text="Equipment"/>